-Within a few years, a new flavour of Pocky, the almond coating was invented in 1971.
-As the Japanese treat gained international popularity, more and more flavours started to come out.
-Nowadays, there are over 50 flavours available, and some flavours are strange like the corn on the cob or the pumpkin.
+Within a few years, a new flavor of Pocky, the almond coating was invented in 1971.
+As the Japanese treat gained international popularity, more and more flavors started to come out.
+Nowadays, there are over 50 flavors available, and some flavors are strange like the corn on the cob or the pumpkin.

-New flavours are said to come out annually and sometimes regionally, meaning that only certain parts of the world will have access to certain flavours.
+New flavors are said to come out annually and sometimes regionally, meaning that only certain parts of the world will have access to certain flavors.
 This explains why I saw Men’s Pocky when I was shopping in the Don Quijote store in Tokyo at night!

-Thanks to Sean of –Living Out Lau for recommending his favourite Japanese childhood snack, Pocky
+Thanks to Sean of –Living Out Lau for recommending his favorite Japanese childhood snack, Pocky

 From the legend of the Samurai warrior, Benkei, who left behind his gong (Dora) at a farm in the 12th century to the original “sandwich” appearance popping up in a sweet shop in Tokyo in 1914, the history of the dorayaki is pretty unclear and surrounded by exciting stories that could be true or fabricated.